pindri/ODMC_exam/report/report.md

 ## What should the data model be able to represent?

 A model for audio data resources should be able to represent songs (and their possible different versions) and their groupings (in albums, compilations or other releases).
 Moreover, it should model authoring for artists (singers and lyricists) and other professional figures such as music producers.
-The model should handle technical metadata as well.
-Additionally, relations between different classes (e.g., a work is part of another work, two artists cooperated for a release) should be handeld as well. \
+The model should handle basic technical metadata as well.
+Additionally, relations between different classes (e.g., a work is part of another work, two artists cooperated for a release) should be handled as well. \

 ## A more detailed description of the model entities/classes